torif1/Spaceship-Titanic/README.md

 # Spaceship-Titanic
-My work on the Spaceship Titanic dataset on Kaggle
+My work on the Spaceship Titanic dataset from Kaggle